ahmar46/Modal/README.md

-### It is a simple Modal, that i made using JS for learn
+### It is a simple Modal, that i made using JS for learni

 ### Technologies Used:- HTML, CSS & Javascript.